eneisen-ibm/copilot-workshop-labs/lab_3/spaces_docs/glucotech-project-planning.md

-# OctoAcme — Project Planning
+# GlucoTech — Project Planning

 ## Purpose
 Turn an approved initiative into an actionable plan and backlog for delivery.